 In China, translation was of vital importance at key moments in history.
-For example, in the second century A.D., when Buddhism reached the Middle Kingdom and it was necessary to translate the sacred texts from Sanskrit; in the eighteenth century, when Christian missions (especially the Jesuits) translated the holy texts into Chinese and the key texts of the boundless Chinese literature into Latin so as to better know the civilization they were looking to evangelize.
+For example, in the second century A.D., when Buddhism reached the Middle Kingdom and it was necessary to translate the sacred texts from Sanskrit; in the eighteenth century, when Christian missions (especially the Jesuits) translated the holy texts into Chinese and the key texts of the boundless Chinese literature into Latin in order to get to know the civilization they were trying to convert to Christianity.

-In the nineteenth century and the first few decades of the twentieth century, China realized it was technologically behind the rest of the world, and felt the need to import lots of scientific and literary texts, setting off a third great wave of Chinese translation.
+In the nineteenth century and the first few decades of the twentieth century, China realized it was technologically underdeveloped compared to the rest of the world, and felt the need to import lots of scientific and literary texts, setting off a third great wave of Chinese translation.

 During the first half of the twentieth century, the translation of Russian revolutionary texts had a great impact and could be considered the fourth period of Chinese translation.

-Commonly, during these periods, there was a need to import knowledge and make it available to the Chinese people in their own language: translations for religious, ideological or cultural purposes, rather utilitarian goals that also reflect the elaborate translation theories of those periods, which were manuals that simply explained “how to translate well”.
+As a common factor during these periods, there was a need to import knowledge and make it available to Chinese people in their own language: translations for religious, ideological or cultural purposes, rather practical goals that also reflect the translation theories created during those periods, which were manuals that simply explained “how to translate well”.

 Translating from Chinese

 “All you need is Google Translate!” is the answer I got somewhat jokingly when I mentioned the problems I came across when translating Chinese.
-It can be true: sometimes the automatic translator works really well, such as instructions for washing a T-shirt or installing a mobile phone.
+It can be true: sometimes the automatic translator works really well, like when translating instructions for washing a T-shirt or putting together a piece of furniture.

-I’m willing to bet that you too will have found that at times the translations on packaging or pamphlets from items Made in China are a bit wacky, the goes for the famous “fortune cookies”.
+I’m willing to bet that you too have found that at times the translations on packaging or pamphlets from items Made in China are a bit wacky, and the same goes for the famous “fortune cookies”.

-In the majority of cases though things aren’t so easy: translating from one language to another is always a complex process, but with Chinese it could be even more difficult than we think.
-In order to maintain the creativity, appropriateness and readability of the original text, the translator often must make choices, adaptations, additions and cuts: a last step on the part of a translator is transforming simple translation from one language to another into a rewriting, more like an adaptation to a different media than a simple “change of clothes” for the text.
+Most of the times though things aren’t so easy: translating from one language to another is always a complex process, but with Chinese it could be even more difficult than we think.
+In order to maintain the creativity, appropriateness and readability of the original text, the translator must often make choices, adaptations, additions and cuts: a last step from the translator is transforming simple translation from one language to another into a rewriting, more like an adaptation to a different media than a simple “change of clothes” for the text.

-This example is perhaps the best fit for the Chinese language: like the cinematographic adaptation of a film can tell the same story with different images, sounds, movements and lights while with words, a written Chinese text – with its characters, “intuitive” structures and rather “debatable” grammatical rules – can be transformed into a written text in a language such as English, where every verb tense has its specific function, each aspect is explained and explainable, every rule is firm even with its exceptions.
+This example is perhaps the best fit for the Chinese language: like the cinematographic adaptation of a film can tell the same story, but with images, sounds, movements and lights instead of doing so with words, a written Chinese text – with its characters, “intuitive” structures and rather “debatable” grammatical rules – can be transformed into a written text in a language such as English, where every verb tense has its specific function, each aspect is explained and explainable, every rule is firm even with its exceptions.